Zara (character): Pre-Crisis

 Zara was an Arab girl and wore belly dancer attire.
 According to her tales, she was sold into slavery as a child by her father, which created in her an intense hatred of men.
 Using a flair for pyrotechnics, she eventually created a new religion (The Cult of the Crimson Flame), which had swept the globe.
 She utilized the "crimson flame", which William Moulton Marston created as an allegory of inducement emotion.
 Zara rigged various fire-based effects to dazzle her followers and keep them in thrall to her.
 After her initial defeat by Wonder Woman, the Cult went underground and Zara was able to scare up at least one follower to do her bidding when she joined Villainy Inc.

-The lovely red-haired woman is the high priestess of the mystic Cult of the Crimson Flame, a "new religion" that has begun "sweeping the world".
+Zara is the high priestess of the mystic Cult of the Crimson Flame, a "new religion" that has begun "sweeping the world".
 Its symbol is an eerie "crimson flame" that appears out of nowhere at the behest of the high priestess, hanging suspended in midair and inscribing mysterious flaming messages to cow the members of the cult - the so-called "flame slaves" - into abject obedience.
-Dr. William Moulton Marston assigned the color crimson to represent the inducement emotion that Zara was activating when trying to influence people:
+Co-creator William Moulton Marston assigned the color crimson to represent the inducement emotion that Zara was activating when trying to influence people:

 Anyone daring to oppose the cult falls mysteriously ill and dies soon afterward.

 When Helen Armstrong, a U.S. Senator's daughter who has been intimately involved with the flame cult, disappears mysteriously, Wonder Woman, Steve Trevor, Etta Candy, and the Holliday Girls follow her to Arabia, site of the Crystal Temple of the Crimson Flame, the "international headquarters" of Zara and her sinister "flame forces".
 Ultimately, Wonder Woman and her companions defeat the flame cultists, rescue Helen Armstrong from their clutches, and capture Zara.

 It was to wreak vengeance on Helen's father that Zara had had her abducted.

 The much-feared "crimson flame", confesses Zara, was actually nothing more than "floating, burning, liquid hydrogen”, while the voice seeming to speak from inside it was actually an illusion created with movie projector sound equipment.

 Zara escapes from Transformation Island, which works to rehabilitate female criminals, along with seven other villainesses and joins them in forming Villainy Incorporated.

 Post-Crisis

-Post-Crisis, Zara has been depicted as an Arabian woman and her flame-powers were inborn rather than produced by gadgets (originally, she used a fire-gun).
+Post-Crisis, Zara has been depicted as an Arabian woman and her flame-powers are innate rather than produced by gadgets (originally, she used a fire-gun).
 In contrast, Hippolyta referred to her flames as 'scientific trickery'.

 Much later, Zara was mentioned as one of the inhabitants of Alan Scott's Emerald City on the dark side of the moon.
 She is mentioned as being a "fire girl" and an "old enemy of Wonder Woman".